luyadev/luya/docs/guide/concept-depandsync.md

 * Identity file `->identityFile('~/.ssh/yourkey')`
 * PEM file (e.g. using AWS or Lightsail) `->pemFile('~/.ssh/yourfile.pem')`

-We recommend to use either the identity or pem strategie: this way you can commit your `config.php` file on your repo, without having to store a pasword on the repo, which you don't want to do of course.
+We recommend to use either the identity or pem strategie: this way you can commit your `deploy.php` file on your repo, without having to store a pasword on the repo, which you don't want to do of course.

-### Git repository

-By using the ssh keys strategy for cloning your project, you don't have to store your github pasword in the config.php file.

 ### Example configuration file